k105la/slideshow/README.md

 # RaspberryPi Slideshow Bash Script

-A small bash script that takes JPG pictures from a USB drive and stores them in a folder and displays them in a slideshow.
+A small bash script that takes JPG pictures from a USB drive and stores them in a folder and displays them in a slideshow. **RaspberryPi operating system must be running Raspbian with desktop.**

 ## Installation/Setup